jessamyn wesley

 My Approach to Helping

-Recognizing the systemic, social, and interpersonal influences which shape us can reveal the power and fragility of norms, conventions, and dichotomies.
-By exposing the creation of beliefs, motivations, and desires, we can develop understandings that enable change.
-In examining the nuances of individual experiences, I emphasize the larger contexts of history, distributions of power, social locations and dynamics, intergenerational transmissions, economic systems, political policies, and personal relationships.
-I incorporate practical and concrete skills from DBT as relevant and applicable, while focusing on subjectivity, narrative processing, and relational experiences.
+Recognizing the social, material, institutional, and interpersonal factors shaping our lives and psyches can reveal the influences of norms, ideologies, and power structures.
+In examining the nuances of your individual experiences, I emphasize the larger contexts of history, distributions of power, social locations and dynamics, intergenerational transmissions and experiences, economic systems, political policies, and personal relationships.
+By examining your experiences and beliefs, we are able to uncover insights and awareness about yourself and your patterns, which can enable desired changes.
+I draw on practical and concrete skills from DBT as relevant and applicable, while focusing on subjectivity, narrative processing, and relational experiences.
+I am transparent regarding diagnosis and treatment goals, collaborative in defining your desires for therapy.

 My Personal Beliefs and Interests

 My graduate degree in Counseling Psychology from John F. Kennedy University included a specialization in Somatic Psychology, which highlights the inter-relatedness of our physical, physiological, psychological, and social experiences.
-My undergraduate degree from Antioch College in Cultural Interdisciplinary Studies focused on gender and sexuality studies, stoking my feminist analysis, queer theoretical foundation, and critical consciousness.
-My formal and informal education has emphasized and explored historical, intergenerational, political, social, and interpersonal implications of societal structures and cultural contexts.
+My undergraduate degree from Antioch College in Cultural Interdisciplinary Studies focused on gender and sexuality studies, developing my feminist analysis, queer theoretical foundation, and critical consciousness.
+My formal and informal education has emphasized and explored historical, intergenerational, political, social, and interpersonal implications of societal structures, political systems, and cultural contexts.

 Techniques I Use